 This collection is now available through the Changing Lands, Changing Hands conference report.
-This document organizes workshop notes, video interviews, presentation slides and over 100 contributions into six topic areas.
+This document organizes workshop notes, video interviews, presentation slides and and participant contributions into six topic areas.

 Interested in innovative programs for land seekers?
 Policy suggestions to foster land transfer?
 How about racial equity challenges in agricultural land tenure, or new approaches to agricultural easements?
 This online report lets you drop to the topics of your choice.

 Review sessions, selected presentations and the practices, programs and policies from these tracks:

 - Professional and Network Development

 The report also links you to relevant organizations and resources.
 It will stimulate your thinking and enrich your networking on topics such as land linking, succession advising, public land leasing, heirs property and water rights.
 Check it out!

 Innovative and successful programs and practices shared by presenters and attendees: